nuriel77/iri-playbook/docs/installation.rst

 .. note::

-  If you already have Field installed and don't have the field_exporter installed yet: make sure you have the latest ``iric``.
-Then choose to update field (proceed with the update when asked).
+  The playbook also installs field_exporter to show stats on Grafana.
+If you already have Field installed and don't have the field_exporter installed yet: make sure you have the latest ``iric`` and then choose to update field (proceed with the update when asked).

 Manual Installation